-How does an Employer Find Qualified Participants?
+How does an employer find qualified participants?

 Employers are encouraged to use their usual recruitment channels to hire eligible participants.
-Interested employers can offer high school co-op placements or experiential learning opportunities by working with their local high school or school board contacts.
-If requested, EMC is available to connect employers to local schools or community agencies to feature employment and placement opportunities.
+Interested employers can offer high school co-op placements or experiential learning opportunities by working with local high school or school board contacts.
+EMC can connect employers to local schools or community agencies to feature employment and placement opportunities if requested.

-Can Employers Stack Different Funding with EMC's WILWorks Youth in Manufacturing Program?
+Can employers stack different funding with EMC's WILWorks Youth in Manufacturing Program?